Introduction

 KPIs to pair with submission rate

-- Average star rating and review sentiment.
+- Average star rating and sentiment.

 Strategies to Increase the Percentage of Customers Who Write Reviews